 STEP 4: During this 30-day period, you will need to:

-- Complete an interview with the county office by phone or in person.
+- Complete an interview with the county office over the phone.
 The county office will call or mail you the date and time for your interview.

-- Let your CalFresh Outreach Team know if you have not heard from the county within the first seven days.
+- Let your CalFresh Outreach Team know if you have not heard from the county within 1 - 2 weeks.